charlie890414/Sorting-Algorithm-Visualizor/SoftwareArchitecture/SoftwareArchitecture.md

 stored data of default 19 episodes.
 2. Records.txt(Need more specific description)
 stored player historical game data.
-3. ChoosenEpisode
+3. MenuCursor
-A integer stored the position of cursor.
+A integer stored the position of menu cursor.
 4. EpisodeData(Need more specific description)
 temporally stored user choosen episode information.
-5. CurrentGameStatus
+5. CurrentGameState
-temporally stored information about current game status. this data has more initial information than _EpisodeData_, because user have some operation, and it decide some initial data.
+temporally stored information about current game state. this data has more initial information than _EpisodeData_, because user have some operation, and it decide some initial data.
+6. GameStoppedState
+A integer indicate the state of game.
+If this value is not zero, then game is stop.
+If this value is zero, then the game is running.
+7. StoppedPageCursor
+A integer stored the position of stopped page cursor.
+8. ConfirmPageCursor
+A integer indicate the state of confirm of user.
+If this value is not zero, then confirm is yes.
+If this value is zero, then the confirm is no.
+9.
 ---
 ## UIs
 ### Menu